-We have incurred and expect to incur non-recurring costs associated with the Inmarsat Transaction and combining the operations of the two companies, as well as transaction fees and other costs related to the Inmarsat Transaction.
-Based on information available as of the date of this report, we currently estimate that Viasat may incur approximately \$250 million in Transaction costs (including financing costs) through the closing of the Inmarsat Transaction, including (but not limited to) fees paid to investment banking, legal and accounting advisors, regulatory and public relations advisors, rating agency fees, filing fees, printing costs and other costs and expenses, although actual amounts could vary materially from these estimates if future developments differ from the underlying assumptions used by management in determining the current estimate of these costs.
-A significant portion of these transaction-related costs is contingent upon the closing of the Inmarsat Transaction occurring, although some have been and will be incurred regardless of whether the Inmarsat Transaction is consummated.
+We have incurred and expect to incur non-recurring costs associated with the Inmarsat Transaction and combining the operations of the two companies, as well as transaction fees and other costs (including financing costs) related to the Inmarsat Transaction, including (but not limited to) fees paid to investment banking, legal and accounting advisors, regulatory and public relations advisors, rating agency fees, filing fees, printing costs and other costs and expenses.
+Although a significant portion of these costs is contingent upon the closing of the Inmarsat Transaction occurring, some have been and will be incurred regardless of whether the Inmarsat Transaction is consummated.
 In addition, the combined company will also incur significant restructuring and integration costs in connection with the Inmarsat Transaction.
-The costs related to restructuring will be expensed as a cost of the ongoing results of operations of either us or the combined company.
-There are processes, policies, procedures, operations, technologies and systems that must be integrated in connection with the Inmarsat Transaction and the integration of Inmarsat's business.
-Based on information available as of the date of this report, we currently estimate that we will incur approximately \$50 million in integration costs and investments to realize synergies and efficiencies during each of the first two years following the closing of the Inmarsat Transaction.
-While we have assumed a certain level of expenses would be incurred to integrate the two companies and achieve synergies and efficiencies and we continue to assess the magnitude of these costs, many of these expenses are, by their nature, difficult to estimate accurately and there are many factors beyond our control that could affect the total amount or timing of these costs.
+Costs related to restructuring will be expensed as a cost of the ongoing results of operations of either us or the combined company.
+There are processes, policies, procedures, operations, technologies and systems that must be integrated in connection with the Inmarsat Transact to integrate the two companies and achieve synergies and efficiencies and we continue to assess the magnitude of these costs, many of these expenses are, by their nature, difficult to estimate accurately and there are many factors beyond our control that could affect the total amount or timing of these costs.
 Although we expect that the elimination of duplicative costs, as well as the realization of strategic benefits, additional income, synergies and other efficiencies, should allow the combined company to offset integration-related costs over time, this net benefit may not be achieved in the near term, or at all.

-Other Acquisitions
+Other Transactions